henrik42/solo/README.md

 __Note:__ `log4j.debug=true` has nothing to do with `DEBUG` log-levels!
-It just means, that log4j prints some `log4j:` log-messages to STDOUT when settings up log4j etc.
+It just means, that log4j prints some `log4j:` log-messages to STDOUT when settings up log4j etc. So in general you should use it.

 [1] I'm using the old log4j 1.2 but you should be able to switch to 2.x http://central.maven.org/maven2/log4j/log4j/1.2.17/log4j-1.2.17.jar